benchmarko/LocoBasic/README.md

  save sound spc speed sq swap symbol tab test testr troff tron unt vpos wait width window write zone

 - *GOTO*, *ON...GOTO* are not supported.
+- Nested subroutines are not supported.
 - *LOCATE* is not supported.
 - Text windows (*WINDOW*) are not supported.
-- Streams with '#' (*PRINT*, *CLS*, *INPUT*) are not supported.
+- Streams using prefix '#' (e.g. *PRINT*, *CLS*, *INPUT*) are not supported.
 - *AFTER*, *EVERY* support only timer 0 and do not expect a timer parameter.

 ### History / Done

 - numbers with exponential notation
-- *DIM* and other more complex commands are included on-demand in the compiled JavaScript
+- *DIM* and other more complex commands are included on-demand in the compiled JavaScript.
-- TIME: *300/1000
+- *TIME* is now measured with 300 Hz.
-- DIM, NEXT with multiple arguments
+- *DIM*, *NEXT* with multiple arguments.
-- DATA, READ, RESTORE
+- *DATA*, *READ*, *RESTORE*
-- comments in IF: 107 IF zoom<3 THEN zoom=3: 'zoom=12
+- comments in *IF*, e.g. `IF zoom<3 THEN zoom=3: 'zoom=12`.
-- No JS reserved word as variables: arguments, await, [break], case, catch, class, const, continue, debugger, default, delete, do, [else], enum, eval, export, extends, false, finally, [for], function, [if], implements, import, in, instanceof, interface, [let], [new], null, package, private, protected, public, [return], static, super, switch, this, throw, true, try, typeof, var, void, [while], with, yield
+- JavaScript reserved words as variable names are prefixed with "_" in the compiled JavaScript.
+Reserved words: arguments, await, [break], case, catch, class, const, continue, debugger, default, delete, do, [else], enum, eval, export, extends, false, finally, [for], function, [if], implements, import, in, instanceof, interface, [let], [new], null, package, private, protected, public, [return], static, super, switch, this, throw, true, try, typeof, var, void, [while], with, yield
 <https://www.w3schools.com/js/js_reserved.asp>
-- ?hex$("3") => array hex$["3"]
+- `HEX$("3")` was converted to an array access: hex$["3"]
-- load examples.js separately (not as examples.ts in the package)
-- separate UI from core (UI not needed for node), maybe two packages
-- `ERASE var | strVar` sets `var=0; strVar=""`, not really needed, just to run such programs
+- Examples are no longer integrated into the app (examples.ts) but are loaded from a separate examples.js file.
+- Code for the UI is separated from the core functionality now.
+Node.js just needs the core module.
+- `ERASE var` initializes the variable again.
+Usually it is not needed.
 - `MID$` as assign? `a$="abcde": MID$(a$,3,2)="w": ?a$`
 - command line tool should output a stand alone running JS file for node
 - Create syntax highlighting for BASIC with CodeMirror, maybe similar to the [amstradbasic-vscode](https://github.com/dfreniche/amstradbasic-vscode/blob/master/syntaxes/amstradbasic.tmLanguage.json) or [CPCReady](https://marketplace.visualstudio.com/items?itemName=CPCReady.basic-language-extension) extension